 - USE A GOOD QUALITY PROBIOTIC.
 The friendly probiotic bacteria in our gut play a big role in digestion, immune function and keeping our intestines healthy.
 However, pesticides, antibiotics and many other factors affect our probiotic populations.
 A probiotic supplement can help to replenish our friendly gut bacteria and keep our digestive system happy!

 - SQUAT IT.
 Before artificial toilets were created, humans once squatted to void their bowels.
-This natural position naturally compresses the bowel walls and assists with gentle pressure to move bowel motions through.
-Whilst we don’t suggest that pooping in the wild again is by any means a solution, propping your legs on a small stool under your toilet seat can help to mimic this natural process.
+This position naturally compresses the bowel walls and assists with gentle pressure to move bowel motions through.
+While we don’t suggest that pooping in the wild again is by any means a solution, propping your legs on a small stool under your toilet seat can help to mimic this natural process.

 Take the stress out of cooking with 21-days of guided meal plans, shopping lists, and nutrition support.
 You’ll find all of this, and more, in our signature Clean Eating Program.